TEN-framework/TEN-Agent/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+description: Report a bug or issue with the project
-title: '[Bug]'
+title: "[BUG] "
-labels: ''
+labels: [bug]
-assignees: ''
 body:
   - type: markdown
     attributes: